 This type of map allows you to quantify actions.
-It’s a visual representation of all of the clicks vistors make on your page.
-This ‘map’ generates precious data, since it allows you to see precisely where people interact with your site.
+It’s a visual representation of all of the clicks visitors make on your page.
+This ‘map’ generates precious data since it allows you to see precisely where people interact with your site.

 Each time someone clicks on a precise area on a page, the heatmap marks the spot with a light dot.
 If you see large areas of white, this is where the majority of visitors are clicking.

 By quickly identifying the ‘hot spots’ on your site, you can immediately tell if people are clicking where you want them to click.
 On the above image from Sumo, we can see that the ‘SHARE’ and ‘IMAGE SHARER’ are the least popular areas.